Subscribe

 There are four types of allergic reactions your dog can have after an insect bite or sting, but only two of those reactions can be life-threatening.
 The good news is that each type comes with easily identifiable symptoms.

 • Edema.
 You’ll see significant swelling in the face or throat, but it’s easily treatable and only fatal if the swelling interferes with your pup’s ability to breathe.
-Vets usually treat this with an antihistamine injection, but untreated, it will subside in a couple of days.
+Vets usually treat this with a steroid injection to quickly reduce the swelling.
+They may also give your pet opioids if they’re in pain.

 • Hives (Urticaria).
 Hives are annoying and itchy, but they’re not life-threatening.